Flag Day Worksheets (12 free coloring pages)

 In 1916, President Woodrow Wilson issued a proclamation that officially established June 14 as a holiday.
 But it wasn’t until 1949 that it became a national holiday, and President Harry Truman signed it into law.

-These free patriotic activities are great any time of the year but especially on Flag Day.
+These free patriotic printables are great any time of the year but especially on Flag Day.

 History of the flag of America coloring pages

 Download the printable Flag Day activities below.
-There are 12 printable coloring pages included.
+There are 12 free coloring pages for kids included.
 Make sure to check the printer settings.

 These printable Flag Day worksheets are free to print but are for personal and classroom use only.
 Scroll to the bottom of the post and add your email address to get the pdf file.